Slow cooker lamb shanks in a bold red wine sauce with garlic, red pepper & rosemary, a perfect “Sunday” lunch that goes

 - Drop in the lamb shanks and push to submerge, then cook for 6 hours on low or 4 hours on high.

-- An hour before the lamb is done slice the red pepper and throw it into the slow cooker and push it down to moisten.
+- An hour before the lamb is done deseed and slice the red peppers and throw them into the slow cooker and push it down to moisten.

 - After the cooking time is complete carefully remove the shanks and tent with foil.